-South Florida’s commercial construction developers especially in Miami have not been afraid to push the envelope of design and as a result, have turned to new exterior precast cladding products.
-We will go over a few of the products and techniques to make custom precast concrete panels & facades.
+South Florida’s commercial construction developers, especially in Miami, have not been afraid to push the envelope of design and as a result, have turned to new exterior precast cladding products.
+We will go over a few of the products and techniques to make custom architectural precast concrete panels & facades.

-What do we mean “custom precast concrete panels”?
+What do we mean “custom architectural precast concrete panels”?

 When we talk about “architectural precast concrete” we are generally referring to elements that not purely structural and that have some sort of design element that is used for aesthetic purposes.
-In the past this may have been as simple as different colors and textures.
+In the past, this may have been as simple as different colors and/or textures.

-To take that one step further, when we talk about “CUSTOM precast concrete panels” then we are referring to the extra step of creating custom moulds to make the precast into different shapes as well as finishes and or color.
+To take that one step further, when we talk about “CUSTOM architectural precast concrete panels“, we are referring to the extra step of creating custom molds to make the precast into different shapes as well as colors and/or textures.

-But really the terms are interchangeable – the term “architectural precast concrete panels” also encompasses “custom” panels.
+In the construction industry these terms are generally interchangeable: “architectural precast concrete”, encompasses “custom architectural precast concrete panels”.
 Please see our page that goes over the history of architectural precast .

 Types of architectural precast panels